spatialillusions/milsymbol/docs/README.md

       require([
         "milsymbol"
       ], function(MS){
-        console.log(MS.version);
+        var symbol = new MS.Symbol('SFG-UCI----D',{size:30});
       });
     </script>
   </body>
 </html>
 ```

-This way of loading milsymbol makes it possible to use dojo from an external source, like js.arcgis.com.
+This way of loading milsymbol makes it possible to use Dojo from an external source, like js.arcgis.com.

-If you only are using it with local sources, you can set `umdNamedDefine:false` in *webpack.config.js* and rebuild it by running `npm run build`, and now you can `require(["app/milsymbol"].....`.
+If you only are using it with local sources, you can set `umdNamedDefine:false` in *webpack.config.js* and rebuild it by running `npm run build`, and now you can `require(["app/milsymbol"].....` if *milsymbol.js* is placed in your app folder.
 See more about building under [Building milsymbol](#building-milsymbol).

 # Creating military unit symbols